-CR1[4]: Reserved for Future Use
+CR1[4]: Do Not Use

-Block Protection Non-Volatile (BPNV) CR1[3]: The BPNV bit defines whether or not the BP2-0 bits in the Status Register are volatile or non-volatile.
-The BPNV bit is OTP and cleared to a0 with the BP bits cleared to 000 when shipped from Infineon.
-When BPNV is set to a 0 the BP2-0 bits in the Status Register are non-volatile.
-When BPNV is set to a 1 the BP2-0 bits in the Status Register are volatile and will be reset to binary 111 after POR, hardware reset, or command reset.
-If BPNV is programmed to 1, an attempt to change it back to 0 will fail and set the Program Error bit (P_ERR in SR1[6]).
+Block Protection Nonvolatile (BPNV) CR1[3]: The BPNV bit defines whether or not the BP2-0 bits in the Status Register are volatile or nonvolatile.
+The BPNV bit is OTP and cleared to '0' with the BP bits cleared to 000 when shipped from Cypress.
+When BPNV is set to a 0 the BP2-0 bits in the Status Register are nonvolatile.
+The time required to write the BP bits when they are nonvolatile is t_W .
+When BPNV is set to '1', the BP2-0 bits in the Status Register are volatile and will be reset to binary 111 after POR, hardware reset, or command reset.
+This allows the BP bits to be written an unlimited number of times because they are volatile and the time to write the volatile BP bits is the much faster t{CS} volatile register write time.
+If BPNV is programmed to '1', an attempt to change it back to 0 will fail and set the Program Error bit (P_ERR in SR1[6]).